-SAN DIEGO, June 11, 2019 /PRNewswire/ -- Neurocrine Biosciences, Inc. (NBIX) today announced it will present data from two of its movement disorder programs, including INGREZZA® (valbenazine) capsules, the first U.S. Food and Drug Administration (FDA) approved treatment for adults with tardive dyskinesia (TD), and opicapone, an investigational adjunct treatment for Parkinson's disease.
-Analyses include long-term data on INGREZZA in adult patients with TD, a disorder characterized by uncontrollable, abnormal and repetitive movements of the face, torso and/or other body parts, which may be disruptive and negatively impact patients.
-In addition, pooled analyses of opicapone will be highlighted, including efficacy data and new safety and tolerability data from two pivotal studies in more than 500 Parkinson's disease patients with motor fluctuations.
-The data will be presented at the 2019 World Congress on Parkinson's Disease and Related Disorders (IAPRD) in Montreal, June 16-19, 2019.
+SAN DIEGO, Sept.17, 2019 /PRNewswire/ -- Neurocrine Biosciences, Inc. (NBIX) today announced it will present data analyses from its movement disorder programs, including INGREZZA® (valbenazine) capsules, the first U.S. Food and Drug Administration (FDA) approved treatment for adults with tardive dyskinesia (TD); opicapone, an investigational adjunctive treatment for Parkinson's disease (PD) in the U.S.; and VY-AADC, a gene therapy for PD acquired through a strategic collaboration with Voyager Therapeutics.
+The data will be presented at the 2019 International Congress of Parkinson's Disease and Movement Disorders® in Nice, France, Sept.
+22-26, 2019.

-The poster presentations that will be highlighted at the 2019 IAPRD World Congress are:
+The five abstracts that will be presented at the 2019 International Congress of Parkinson's Disease and Movement Disorders are:

-- Long-Term Safety and Tolerability of Once-Daily Valbenazine in Patients with Tardive Dyskinesia
+- Long-Term Outcomes with Valbenazine 40 mg/day in Adults with Tardive Dyskinesia

 - Pharmacokinetics of Opicapone and Effect on COMT and Levodopa Pharmacokinetics in Patients with Parkinson's Disease